 )

-According to the documentation, to use Elicitation / Sampling / Progress Notifications, stateless_http=False must be set.
-This makes it stateful.
+According to the documentation, to use Elicitation / Sampling / Progress Notifications, you need to set stateless_http=False.
+This enables stateful operation.

 Adding logger.info() to each phase allows you to track the flow of phases in CloudWatch Logs when deployed to AgentCore Runtime.
-HTTP-level logs alone wouldn't show which MCP features are running, so I added these to observe the behavior.
+This is useful because HTTP-level logs alone don't show which MCP features are being used.

 Test Client Implementation

-For Stateful MCP, handlers need to be implemented on the client side as well.
+For Stateful MCP, the client side also needs handler implementations.

 test_client.py (full code)